 I like to keep our cars clean so when I have take care of that I head over to the car wash on John Wayne Pkwy.
 They have plenty of free vacuums to use and the car wash itself is state of the art.
 I’ve made a youtube video going through the car wash so if you want to see it.
 I have lots of videos of different things to see in Maricopa.

 After a day of work and chores I walk back to the school and pick up my daughter and we play until mom gets home.
 The nights are very dark.
 There aren’t many street lights.
 The city likes to keep it that way to make stargazing a better experience.
 If you go to a real dark spot on a clear night you won’t believe how many stars you can see.
 It’s amazing.

-One thing to think about while asking what’s it like living in Maricopa, AZ is that I rarely ever use my sweaters and winter jackets that I used so often on the east coast.
+One thing to think about while asking what’s it like living in Maricopa AZ is that I rarely ever use my sweaters and winter jackets that I used so often on the east coast.
 They just take up extra space in my closet.
 The only time I use them is when I go up to Flagstaff, AZ to see snow.
 Flagstaff is a nice place to make a day trip.
 It’s only about 3 hours away from Maricopa and offers skiing, snow at times, and a great downtown area.

 Other nice day trips from Maricopa are Tucson, Sedona, Tombstone, Prescott, Jerome, Lake Havasu, and the grand canyon… just to name a few.
 And some weekend trips or longer trips can be Las Vegas, San Diego, or Los Angeles.